cbourjau/frederiksberg_beamer/README.md

 Morten Larsen created a nice beamer theme for the University of Copenhagen a few years ago.
 Unfortunately, link-rot seems to creep in and the [original site](http://matdat.life.ku.dk/LaTeX/Frederiksberg) seems to be unavialable since a view weeks.
 Hence I just set up this repository to preserve his work for all future to come.
 All credit goes to Morten.

 ## Installation ##
-The following instruction is copied from the [pdf](http://www.latexstudio.net/wp-content/uploads/2015/06/FrederiksbergUserGuide-2-2.pdf) file, which is also included in this repository:
+The following instructions are copied from this [pdf](http://www.latexstudio.net/wp-content/uploads/2015/06/FrederiksbergUserGuide-2-2.pdf) file, which is also included in this repository.
+The "archieved folder" in the following is the folder Frederiksberg in this repository.

 To install the theme, you first need to dump the Frederiksberg directories with all their files in your local TEX file hierarchy: